What is Peer-to-peer Lending?

 - P2P platforms help you spread your risk by allocating capital to multiple loans.

 - If borrowers default, most P2P platform assists with legal actions and even reimburses lenders.

 - Many P2P platforms allow you to liquidate your funds even before the end of the term.
-This helps you, in a case; you have some urgent requirement of money.
+This helps you, in case you have some urgent requirements for money.

-- You will need to pay a fee to the P2P platform each time you lent the money.
+You will need to pay a fee to the P2P platform each time you lend the money.